 Most retailers didn’t provide any estimate of survey length, and instead simply let their customers click into the abyss.

-To execute a customer satisfaction survey that’s better than just about every major retailer, get serious about accuracy and engagement:
+To execute a customer feedback survey that’s better than just about every major retailer, get serious about accuracy and engagement:

 - Ensure your survey collects accurate and actionable data.
 Eliminate biases such as leading questions, forced wording, and faulty scales.